Watercolor and photography

 Arnis boatyard

-Arnis, Germany's smallest town, is located on the Schlei River.
-It's also home to a boatyard, which Thomas photographed at sunset from the opposite side of the Schlei, from Schwansen.
-The play of colors in the water is fascinating – Stephanie only chose to capture a portion of it for the photograph, avoiding the sunset to avoid making the watercolor look kitschy.
+Arnis, Germany's smallest town, lies on the Schlei fjord.
+Here, Thomas photographs a boatyard from the opposite bank of the Schlei, from the Schwansen peninsula, at sunset.
+The interplay of colors in the water is fascinating – Stephanie only selected a portion of the photograph to capture this, avoiding the sunset itself to prevent the watercolor from becoming kitschy.

 Foto